Nordic sex workers say laws on buying sex may make them more vulnerable

 Efforts to extend the ban in Finland to include all forms of sex purchase were recently defeated, but Finnish justice minister Anna-Maja Henriksson told Reuters she would continue to try to make the current regime tougher.

-Jakobsson, the retired prostitute living in Stockholm, said she thought the law was patronizing toward women.
+Jakobsson, the retired prostitute living in Stockholm, said she thought the law was patronising toward women.

 "On one end, some women are exploited, but on the other you have women who do it as a hobby and enjoy it.
 And you have everything else in between," she said.